eleanorforsyth/JMX-ECG-Benchmark/README.md

 ### jmx_detector_analysis.py

-The Python code jmx_detector_analysis.py uses the seven heartbeat detectors specified in py-ecg-detectors ([Porr and Luis, 2019](https://doi.org/10.5281/zenodo.3353396)).
-When run, it applies the detectors to the GUDB ECG database ([Porr and Luis, 2018](http://dx.doi.org/10.5525/gla.researchdata.716)).
+The Python code jmx_detector_analysis.py uses the seven heartbeat detectors specified in py-ecg-detectors ([Howell and Porr, 2019](https://doi.org/10.5281/zenodo.3353396)).
+When run, it applies the detectors to the GUDB ECG database ([Howell and Porr, 2018](http://dx.doi.org/10.5525/gla.researchdata.716)).
 Initially, please create a folder named 'saved_csv' in the current directory to save the output CSV files.
 Additionally, it can be noted that the matched filter detector can use a default template or user-generated averaged PQRST shape for each subject.

 The code runs the detectors with all subjects, all leads, and all experiments.
 The heartbeat detection locations are saved and the scenarios that have annotated R-peaks are used for benchmarking the detectors.
 The extra and missed beats are identified and counted for each of the detectors.
 For the temporal jitter, an interval analysis is used.
 For this, the extra beats and missed beats are excluded as they have already been accounted for.
 After discounting the extra/missed beats, the remaining detected beats could be considered "true" detections - but do not necessarily fall on a consistent location of the PQRST shape.
 The interval between the detected heartbeat points is found, and then the difference in samples is taken between that and the corresponding annotated interval.
 For each ECG recording with annotations passed through the detectors, the extra beats, the missed beats and the temporal jitter are all saved as separate CSV files.
 This allows for all the 'raw' interval analysis data to be available for subsequent optional analysis.